Parsing Carrier PDF Invoices with pdfplumber Step-by-Step

 import subprocess

-"""Fail fast on encrypted, scanned-only, or malformed PDFs before ingestion."""
+"""Fail fast on encrypted or page-less PDFs before ingestion."""

 try: